SeaQL/seaql.github.io/SeaORM/docs/03-generate-entity/03-expanded-entity-structure.md

 ### Active Model Behavior

-Handler for different actions on an `ActiveModel`.
+Handlers for different triggered actions on an `ActiveModel`.
+For example, you can perform custom validation logic, preventing a model from saving into database.
+You can abort an action even after it is done, if you are inside a transaction.

 ```rust
 impl ActiveModelBehavior for ActiveModel {